mineadmin/doc-v3/docs/en/front/advanced/cache.md

 Frontend page caching is based on Vue's `keep-alive` mechanism.
 Once enabled, it caches page components to avoid repeated rendering and also stores page data to prevent redundant requests.

 ## Caching
 The system has already encapsulated the caching logic.
-To cache a specific page, simply follow these steps:
+To cache a specific page, follow these steps:

 - Set the `meta.cache` property in the route to `true`.
-For static routes, this needs to be configured manually, while for dynamic routes, this attribute can be modified in the **Menu Management** page.
+Static routes require manual configuration, while dynamic routes can be adjusted via the **Menu Management** page by modifying this attribute.
-- Define `defineOptions({ name: 'Route's name property' })` in the page.
+- Define `defineOptions({ name: 'route-name' })` in the page component.
-- The page must have a **single root node**.
-If multiple root nodes exist while caching is enabled, it may result in a blank screen.
+- The page must maintain a **single root node**.
+Multiple root nodes with caching enabled may result in a blank screen.
 Example of a single root node:
 ```vue
 <script setup lang="ts">